Traceability is key

-It’s probably safe to assume that most people wouldn’t knowingly choose to buy a conflict-diamond (aka a blood diamond).
-And yet with all the myths and misinformation in circulation, a lot of the clients we hear from are initially uncertain about how to avoid this.
+It's probably safe to assume that most people wouldn't knowingly choose to buy a conflict diamond (aka a blood diamond).
+And yet, with all the myths and misinformation in circulation, many clients we hear from are initially uncertain about how to avoid this.

 The headline is that this issue is all about traceability.
-If you don’t have positive confirmation of a diamond’s ultimate source of origin, then you can’t be sure that it’s a legitimate stone.
-Put another way, you need to know which mine it came from.
-If you are coming at this issue fresh, then this might sound painfully obvious: clearly, if you don’t know where a diamond is from, then any claims about its ethical provenance can’t count for much.
+If you don't have positive confirmation of a diamond's ultimate source of origin, then you can't be sure that it's a legitimate stone.
+Put another way; you need to know which mine it came from.
+If you are arriving at this issue fresh, this might sound painfully obvious: if you don't know where a diamond is from, then any claims about its ethical provenance can't count for much.
 And yet the way the diamond industry has traditionally been structured means that transparency in the supply chain is extremely rare.

 What typically happens is that a wholesaler will buy diamonds from multiple sources (some more ethical than others).
 They will then be repackaged (perhaps by size, rarely by origin) and sold on.
-They will be cut and polished beyond recognition, and sold on again.
-Eventually they will pass down the supply chain to you, the end consumer – when you ask the retailer where they are from, it’s extremely unlikely they will be able to tell you which country, let alone which mine.
-They simply aren’t in a position to provide you with the information you need.
+They will be cut and polished beyond recognition and sold on again.
+Eventually, they will pass down the supply chain to you, the end consumer - when you ask the retailer where they are from, it's extremely unlikely they will be able to tell you which country, let alone which mine.
+They aren't able to provide you with the information you need.

 As an antidote to this misinformation, consumers should be aware of a few key facts.